Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 Genome index and dictionary done with script [03_index_dictionary.sh](code/03_index_dictionary.sh).

 Alignment done with BWA, script [04_align.sh](code/04_align.sh), with BWA-MEM default parameters.
+At this step we also incorporate the read group information, which is a prerequisite for GATK.

-Duplicated reads marking done with [05a_markdup_metrics_coverage.sh](code/05a_markdup_metrics_coverage.sh), which also calculate some stats about the read mapped and extracts the coordinates of the regions with coverage higher than 100 reads.
+Duplicated reads marking done with [05a_markdup_metrics_coverage.sh](code/05a_markdup_metrics_coverage.sh), which also calculate some stats about the read mapped and extracts the coordinates of the regions with coverage higher than 100 reads in any sample (meaning that if one sample only, or more than one sample have 200 reads on position 1, this position will be masked from the variant calling).
 These regions were then excluded from the variant calling together with the repetitive regions.
 Repetitive regions identified with repeatMasker, including the modeled regions on the reference genome and [the TREP complete nucleotide database release 19](https://trep-db.uzh.ch/).
 Step performed in script [05b_mark_repetitive_regions.sh](code/05b_mark_repetitive_regions.sh).
 The regions to exclude are merged with the annotated repetitive regions with an R script [05c_regions_to_mask.R](code/05c_regions_to_mask.R).

 Some numbers of mapped reads, duplicated reads, genome and gene space coverage are listed in [alignment_metrics.csv](data/alignment_metrics.csv).